Deadwood Dick

 Edward L. Wheeler.
 Deadwood Dick, the Prince of the Road; or, The Black Rider of the Black Hills.
 1877.

 Deadwood Dick is a fictional character who appears in a series of stories, or dime novels, published between 1877 and 1897 by Edward Lytton Wheeler (1854/5–1885).
 The name became so widely known in its time that it was used to advantage by several men who actually resided in Deadwood, South Dakota.

+Plot and historical

+The first novel featuring Deadwood Dick is Deadwood Dick, the Prince of the Road; or, The Black Rider of the Black Hills.
+This legendary Wild West dime novel was originally published in 1877.
+The classic pulp fiction tale introduced the iconic, masked outlaw-hero and his colorful cast of frontier companions—including Calamity Jane—to American readers.

+In 1877, aspiring author Edward Lytton Wheeler desperately needed a hero for a new series of pulp Westerns.
+Because established frontiersmen like Buffalo Bill were already being used in popular literature, Wheeler created his own legend (fakelore).
+He crafted a masked, sharpshooting, and romanticized outlaw who patrolled the Black Hills of Dakota Territory.
+Wheeler added a brilliant literary twist by placing his fictional hero in real-life locations and having him interact with actual historical figures, like Calamity Jane.
+This blurred the line between fact and fiction, leading many readers to believe Deadwood Dick was a real person.